tldr-pages/tldr/pages/common/virt-sparsify.md

 # virt-sparsify

-> libguestfs tool to to make a virtual machine drive images thin-provisioned.
+> Make virtual machine drive images thin-provisioned.
-> Use only for offline machines to avoid data corruption.
+> NOTE: Use only for offline machines to avoid data corruption.
 > Home page: <https://libguestfs.org/>.

 - Create a sparsified compressed image without snapshots from an unsparsified one: